Memories of my Mother

 - During those years as a single parent, she worked hard to support me and better our lives.

 - Two of her husbands died from illness and Mother always kept strong when facing adversity.
 I have tried to learn this value from her in some of my own difficulties.

-- As an older woman, she lived with my husband and me for a number of years and was a loving Grandmother to my children and proud to be a great-grandmother.
+- As an older woman, she lived with my husband and me for a number of years and was a loving Grandmother to our children and proud to be a great-grandmother.
 She always expected them to be loving, honest, appreciative and a part of the family.